DataGraph

 The extent of the region is specified in x and y coordinates, where the X and Y entry boxes show the minimum and maximum in each direction.

-When the Type = ‘Rectangle’, the minimum and maximum values define the size of the region.
-Here the x extent is from 0.0542 to 0.3208 and the y extent is from 0.5189, 0.9436.
+Rectangle Location.
+When the Type = ‘Rectangle’, the minimum and maximum values define the region’s size.
+Below the x extent is from 0.0542 to 0.3208, and the y extent is from 0.5189 to 0.9436.

+Oval Location.
 The oval and rounded are also located based on the x and y range, but with smoothed or rounded corners.

-Here you can see what happens when the maximum x value is increased and the Rotation is a negative value.
+Here, you can see what happens when the maximum x value is increased and the Rotation is a negative value.

 NOTE: For a circle, set the x and y extent equal (as shown above) and set Force aspect ratio to 1 in the Axis settings.